-Conceived by the Faculty, the Short Term is a period of focused academic study when students on campus are engaged in structured coursework.
-All students of all class years should review the regulations below carefully, and use them in planning completion of the College’s policy and requirement of a minimum of two and a maximum of three Short Term courses required for graduation.
+Conceived by the Faculty, Short Term is a period of focused academic study when students on campus engage in structured coursework for a five week period.
+All students must complete the minimum of two and a maximum of three Short Term courses required for graduation.
 The only approved reasons to remain on campus are listed below:

-(1) Be enrolled in a Short Term Unit,
+(1) A registered and participating member in a Short Term Course

-(4) Be a full-time Research Assistant approved by a Faculty member,
+(4) A paid Research Assistant approved by a Faculty member

-(5) Be a roster participant on an intercollegiate varsity team in season.
+(7) A roster participant on an intercollegiate varsity team in season.
 (Sport Term access on campus ends upon season’s conclusion.)

 The acceptable categories for staying exclude students who simply wish to remain on campus to be employed by an administrative office, to begin a thesis, or to be members of club sports teams or campus organizations.
 These students will need to register for one of the Short Term Units.

 Administrative offices that need non-seniors as employees will need to structure the work hours to allow the student’s enrollment in a Short Term Unit.